metio/terraform-provider-k8s/docs/data-sources/wildfly_org_wild_fly_server_v1alpha1_manifest.md

 Optional:

-- `access_modes` (List of String) AccessModes contains the actual access modes the volume backing the PVC has.
+- `access_modes` (List of String) accessModes contains the actual access modes the volume backing the PVC has.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+- `allocated_resources` (Map of String) allocatedResources is the storage resource within AllocatedResources tracks the capacity allocated to a PVC.
+It may be larger than the actual capacity when a volume expansion operation is requested.
+For storage quota, the larger value from allocatedResources and PVC.spec.resources is used.
+If allocatedResources is not set, PVC.spec.resources alone is used for quota calculation.
+If a volume expansion capacity request is lowered, allocatedResources is only lowered if there are no expansion operations in progress and if the actual volume capacity is equal or lower than the requested capacity.
+This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.
-- `capacity` (Map of String) Represents the actual resources of the underlying volume.
+- `capacity` (Map of String) capacity represents the actual resources of the underlying volume.
-- `conditions` (Attributes List) Current Condition of persistent volume claim.
+- `conditions` (Attributes List) conditions is the current Condition of persistent volume claim.
 If underlying persistent volume is being resized then the Condition will be set to 'ResizeStarted'. (see [below for nested schema](#nestedatt--spec--storage--volume_claim_template--status--conditions))
-- `phase` (String) Phase represents the current phase of PersistentVolumeClaim.
+- `phase` (String) phase represents the current phase of PersistentVolumeClaim.
+- `resize_status` (String) resizeStatus stores status of resize operation.
+ResizeStatus is not set by default but when expansion is complete resizeStatus is set to empty string by resize controller or kubelet.
+This is an alpha field and requires enabling RecoverVolumeExpansionFailure feature.

 <a id="nestedatt--spec--storage--volume_claim_template--status--conditions"></a>
 ### Nested Schema for `spec.storage.volume_claim_template.status.conditions`